-At December 31, 2021, the Company had an accumulated deficit of approximately \$110.1 million, cash and cash equivalents of approximately \$51.7 million, and working capital of approximately \$39.2 million.
-For the year ended December 31, 2021, the Company incurred a net loss of \$38.7 million and had negative cash flow from operations of approximately \$28.8 million.
+At December 31, 2020, the Company had an accumulated deficit of approximately \$71.4 million, had cash and cash equivalents of approximately \$4.7 million, and a working capital deficit of approximately \$0.7 million.
+For the year ended December 31, 2020, the Company incurred a net loss of \$27.4 million and had negative cash flow from operations of approximately \$25.2 million.

-The Company expects its primary uses of capital to be staff-related expenses, the cost of clinical trials and regulatory activities related to its product candidates, costs associated with contract manufacturing services and third-party clinical research and development services, payments due to third-party licensors upon the occurrence of commercial milestones for XACIATO and development milestones for the Company's product candidates, legal expenses, other regulatory expenses and general overhead costs.
-The Company's future funding requirements could also include significant costs related to commercialization of its product candidates, if approved, depending on the type, nature and terms of commercial collaborations the Company establishes.
+The Company's primary uses of capital are, and the Company expects will continue to be, staff-related expenses, the cost of clinical trials and regulatory activities related to its product candidates, costs associated with contract manufacturing services and third-party clinical research and development services, payments due under license agreements and its merger agreement with Microchips upon the successful achievement of milestones of the Company's product candidates, legal expenses, other regulatory expenses and general overhead costs.
+The Company's future funding requirements could also include significant costs related to commercialization of its product candidates, if approved, depending on the type and nature of commercial partnerships the Company establishes.

-The Company expects its expenses, and in particular its research and development expenses, to increase significantly in 2022 compared to 2021 as the Company continues to develop and seek to bring to market its product candidates, with a focus on its product candidates that have reached the human clinical study development phase.
+The Company expects its expenses, and in particular its research and development expenses, to increase significantly in 2021 compared to 2020 as it continues to develop and seek to bring to market its product candidates, with a focus on DARE-BV1, Ovaprene and Sildenafil Cream, 3.6%

-To date, the Company has one FDA-approved product, XACIATO, which has not yet been commercially launched.
-The Company has not obtained any other regulatory approvals for any of its product candidates, commercialized any of its product candidates or generated any revenue.
-Commercial launch of XACIATO in the U.S. by the Company's licensee, Organon, is expected in the fourth quarter of 2022.
-Under the terms of its license agreement with Organon, the Company will receive a \$10.0 million non-refundable and non-creditable payment following the effective date of the license agreement and will be entitled to receive tiered double-digit royalties based on net sales and up to \$182.5 million in milestone payments as follows: \$2.5 million following the first commercial sale of a licensed product in the United States; and up to \$180.0 million in tiered commercial sales milestones and regulatory milestones.
-The Company has devoted significant resources to building its portfolio of product candidates and to research and development activities related to these product candidates.
-The Company or its licensees must obtain regulatory approvals to market and sell any of its product candidates in the future and to market and sell XACIATO anywhere outside the U.S. The Company will need to generate sufficient safety and efficacy data on each of its product candidates in order to apply for regulatory approvals and for such assets to be attractive assets to potential strategic collaborators to license or to acquire, and for the Company to generate revenue through license fees, royalties on net revenues and commercial milestones related to such product candidates.
+To date, the Company has not obtained any regulatory approvals for any of its product candidates, commercialized any of its product candidates or generated any product revenue, and the Company cannot anticipate if or when it will generate any revenue.
+The Company has devoted significant resources to acquiring its portfolio of product candidates and to research and development activities for its product candidates.
+The Company must obtain regulatory approvals to market and sell any of its products in the future.
+The Company will need to generate sufficient safety and efficacy data on its product candidates for them to receive regulatory approvals and to be attractive assets for potential strategic partners to license or for pharmaceutical companies to acquire, and for the Company to generate cash and other license fees related to such product candidates.